diogotcorreia/master-thesis/docs/content/ch05-results.typ

-the final version of the tool, where no dependencies were installed, a single source and sink were defined, and only the taint features mentioned in @thing:cli were taken into account during post processing.
+the final version of the tool, where no dependencies were installed, a single source and sink were defined, and only the taint features mentioned in @thing:cli were taken into account during post processing, including `via:customgetattr`.
-The results for each variant of the design, along with some reasoning on why they were not implemented, is outlined in @results:tweaks.
+The results for each variant of the design, along with some reasoning on why they were or were not implemented, is outlined in @results:tweaks.

 == Micro Benchmarking <results:micro-benchmarks>